Audiotronix/Positron_LT/README.md

 Positron LT uses a dual-licensing model:

 - The GNU General Public License v3.0 (GPLv3) for personal, educational, and non-commercial use and contributions.
 See the [GNU General Public License v3.0 (GPLv3)](LICENSE) file.
 - A commercial license for commercial use or financial gain.
-See the [Custom Commercial License](LICENCE-COMMERCIAL) file.
+See the [Commercial License](LICENCE-COMMERCIAL) file.